 The childminder is suitably vetted and has completed all mandatory training which ensures children are well protected and cared for.

-Most documentation is in order and stored confidentially, however, the daily register of children's attendance is not in place.
-This has implications for the safety and well-being of the minded children.
-However, they are protected from harm by the childminders vigilance and supervision.
+Most required documentation and records are well maintained and kept up to date and children's progress is shared with parents.
+Children are protected from harm by the childminder's vigilance and supervision.
+Her service is enhanced by her commitment to ongoing training.

-Overall the provision meets the needs of the range of the children for whom it provides.
+Overall, the provision meets the needs of the range of the children for whom it provides.